Installation.

 user_class: Application\Sonata\UserBundle\Entity\User

-Add routes:
+Add routes:fos_user_security:

 resource: "@FOSUserBundle/Resources/config/routing/security.xml"